Family – 1820 Forward

 A.G.
 Becker was active in Jewish social circles at a young age.
 He apparently joined the Standard Club in his early 20s, and was their Treasurer for six years, 1885-1891, at the ages of 28-34.
 He was one of eleven "managers" who reincorporated the Club in 1887.
 He and his wife were listed as attending the New Year Ball at the old Clubhouse in January 1, 1989.
 In 1886, in a newspaper story about the younger "marriageable" members of Standard Club, covering their appearance, personalities, and net worth, A.G.
 Becker was described as "Treasurer of the Club...30 years of age, blonde, a society man, and likes to drive a good horse.
 He lives on West Jackson Street, and is put down, by those who know something, at $100,000."

 A.G.
 Becker and Kate (Kittie) Friedman were married on February 8, 1887.
 They had four children: Helen (b.
-1888), Louise (b.1891), James (b.1894) and Margaret (b.1898).
+1888), Louise (b.
+1891), James (b.
+1894) and Margaret (b.
+1898).
 Marne Friedlich said that her mother and father, when first married, lived on Groveland (3232 from another source).
-After A.G's mother died, the family moved in with the Jacob Friedmans - his wife Kittie's father and family to their house on Michigan Ave.
+After A.G.'s mother died, the family moved in with the Jacob Friedmans - his wife Kittie's father and family - into their house on Michigan Ave.
 Kittie had two older sisters and six brothers, five of whom -- Henry, Isaac, Joseph, Oscar, and Herbert -- were living there too.
 It was one large, happy, extended family.

 In June, 1893, Robert Schaffner had been admitted to and was intending to enroll at Harvard College in the fall.
 Given the family's tragic circumstances and the uncertain financial situation, Robert instead immediately went to work for his Uncle Abe.
 Some 32 years later, upon the death of A.G.
 Becker, Robert Schaffner succeeded him as the firm's chief executive.
 Arthur Schaffner, the second oldest son, would attend college (Marne believed Yale), graduate in 1898 from the Harvard Law School, and would in due course become counsel for A.G.
 Becker & Co.